kandji-inc/support/api-tools/device-actions/README.md

 1. Open the script in a text editor such as BBEdit, Atom, or VSCode.
 1. Update the `SUBDOMAIN` variable to match your Kandji subdomain, the Kandji tenant `REGION`, and update `TOKEN` information with your Bearer token.

-    - The `SUBDOMAIN `, `REGION`, and `TOKEN` can be found by logging into Kandji then navigate to `Settings > Access > API Token`.
+- The `BASE_URL`, `REGION`, and `TOKEN` can be found by logging into Kandji then navigate to `Settings > Access > API Token`.
 From there, you can copy the information out of the API URL and generate API tokens.

     *NOTE*: The API token is only visible at the point of creation so be sure to copy it to a safe location.